DECronin/MongNews/README.md

 ### [Concept/Requirements](https://github.com/UCF-Coding-Boot-Camp/UCF-LKM-FSF-PT-08-2019-U-C/blob/master/old_curriculum/18-mongo-mongoose/02-Homework/Instructions/homework_instructions.md)

 ### How To Use:
-- The Home Page of the website/app displays all of the database's "unsaved" and previously Scraped Articles from the home-pages of the [New York Times](https://www.nytimes.com/) whereas the Saved Page displayes all of the database's articles marked "Saved".
+- The Home Page of the website/app displays all of the database's "Unsaved" and previously Scraped Articles from the home-pages of the [New York Times](https://www.nytimes.com/) whereas the Saved Page displayes all of the database's articles marked "Saved".
-    - These Articles' Display-Blocks are a link:
+    - These Articles' Display-Blocks are a link and include:
         - _Opening Full NYT-Article in New Tab (May Ask User to Login to View)_
         - Headline
         - Summary